 - Add all the spices, sugar, salt and pepper and return the meat to the pot.

 - Pour in the wine and vinegar.

 - Let the wine and vinegar boil for one minute, then turn heat to low and let it simmer for as long as it takes for the meat to become tender and cooked through.
 (If you are using chicken, it will take about an hour.
 If you are using rooster, it will probably need an hour and a half or two hours.
 For the veal it is going to need more than two hours, between two and a half to three.)

-- Half an hour before the meat is done, boil the pasta according to your liking.
+- Twenty minutes before the meat is done, boil the pasta according to your liking.

 - Serve the pasta on plates and on top add the meat with the sauce.

 Thank you so much to Katerina of Culinary Flavors for this wonderful guest post.
 I had never heard of Pastitsada before and now I can’t wait to try it!
 Katerina’s goal is to bring you authentic Greek and Mediterranean flavours directly from Athens.
 In other words, shake up your kitchen and inspire you to try new dishes your family will love!
 Katerina is a mother, businesswoman and cook – all wrapped into a passionate woman who wants to share her love of cooking with others.

 More delicious guest posts